3 Scary Reasons Why You Shouldn’t Sleep With Your Makeup On

 Combat all these terrible things by making sure to wash your face with an exfoliator and gentle cleanser before bed.
 Now that we know what happens when this important step is missed, we can keep our skin fabulous and healthy!

-Board-certified Medical Doctor, Femalepreneur, Founder of Schique Beauty skincare product line, Business Woman, and internationally celebrated author.
+Board-certified Medical Doctor, Founder of Schique Beauty skincare product line, Business Woman, and internationally celebrated author.

-Dr. Jacqueline Schaffer is an American entrepreneur and businesswoman, and author of the International Best Selling book, Irresistible You, a complete, medically sound, guide to skincare, and dietary guidelines that affect the skin.
+Dr. Jacqueline Schaffer-Stichter is an American entrepreneur and businesswoman, and author of the International Best Selling book, How to Get Clear Skin, a complete, medically sound, guide to skincare, and dietary guidelines that affect the skin.

 Motivations and Beginnings

 After completing medical school, Jacqueline affected deeply by her mother’s contraction of Skin Cancer for a second time – and the fact this affliction was partially attributed to harsh and toxic ingredients found in beauty and skincare products.
 Shocked by this fact, and determined to prevent this from happening to other women, Jacqueline researched the beauty product industry in depth – learning about the origins of the packaging the products came in, the supply chain involved in creating a product, and most importantly, the exact molecular composition of each and every ingredient in the products being marketed today.

 As she discovered more about the impact of this process, she became even more determined to change how these products were made, distributed, and to educate women about the dangers and toxicity in some of the beauty and skincare products available.
 This led her to develop her own natural skincare product line, Schique, producing and distributing natural and ethically sound beauty and skincare products.

 Femalepreneur and Women’s Empowerment Advocate